List All The Factors Of 27

 Simplify Complex Problems

 Understanding factors can simplify complex mathematical problems.
-For instance, when simplifying fractions, finding the greatest common factor (GCF) of the numerator and denominator helps reduce the fraction to its simplest form.
+Take this case: when simplifying fractions, finding the greatest common factor (GCF) of the numerator and denominator helps reduce the fraction to its simplest form.
 Similarly, when solving algebraic equations, factoring polynomials can make the equations easier to solve.

 Thus, the simplified fraction is 1/3.